 I don’t understand either of these books, and I have gone back numerous times to try and further my understanding.
 Some have said that Ulysses is the more palatable of the two, but I have found it to be too elliptical, too erratic, and too detail-oriented to maintain focus, and I have purchased three different aides to guide me through it.
 Some of those same people readily admit that Finnegans Wake is ridiculously incomprehensible.

 Most people enjoyed Dennis Miller’s tenure as an announcer on Monday Night Football, but most of those same people complained that they didn’t understand two-thirds of the man’s references.
 I didn’t keep a journal on his references, but I’m willing to bet that at least a third of them were Joycean in nature.
-Miller stated that his goal, in using such obscure references, was to make fellow announcer Al Michaels laugh, but any fan that has followed Miller’s career knows that he enjoys the motif gained by using complicated and obscure references to make himself sound erudite.
+Miller stated that his goal, in using such obscure references, was to make fellow announcer Al Michaels laugh, but any fan that has followed Miller’s career knows that he enjoyed the motif gained by using complicated and obscure references to make himself sound erudite.
 There are, today, very few references more obscure than those that recall the work of James Joyce, a man that described his last book, Finnegans Wake, as “A book obscure enough to keep professors busy for 300 years.”

 Andy Kaufman often referenced James Joyce when trying to describe his method of operation.
 Kaufman wanted to be a comedian’s comedian, in the manner that Joyce was a writer’s writer.
-He wanted to perform difficult and complicated acts that the average consumer did not understand, and the very fact that they didn’t “get it” is what invigorated him.
+He wanted to perform difficult and complicated acts that the average consumer did not understand, and the very fact that they didn’t “get it” was what invigorated him.
 He wanted that “insider” status that an artist gains entrée into when only those “in the know” get it.
 After achieving some fame, audiences began laughing with Kaufman in a manner that appears to have only bored him, and he spent the rest of his career trying to up that ante.

 Anytime an artist creates a difficult piece of work, there is going to be a divide between the haves (those that get it) and the havenots.
 When Mike Patton formed the band Fantomas, he never did so with the illusion that he was going to unseat the Eagles Greatest Hits, or Michael Jackson’s Thriller, atop the list of greatest selling albums of all time.
 He knew, or should’ve known, that he was playing to a very select audience.